raissamartinsmenezes/concrete-app/README.md

 ### Running

-To run the app in the development mode, at `./concrete-app` directory run:
+To run the app in the development mode, enter the `./concrete-app` directory and run:

 ```
 yarn start